 If You’re a Victim, You Have Rights

 Pedestrians, including bike riders, have every bit as right to be safe as any motorist.
+But to get a settlement for a South Carolina pedestrian or bike accident with a car, you've still got to prove the driver's fault.
 If you get hit by a car, you can get your questions answered by filling out our Get Help Now form right on this page.

 You can also find out more about your rights in our free report on car crash cases.